 Last but not least, number five, balancing your hormones and enhancing your neurotransmitter function with supplements and exercise.
 Exercise can increase neurotransmitters that are depleted.
 Stress inhibits feel-good hormones and releases free radicals throughout the bloodstream that linger long after the stressor is removed.
 Neurotransmitters are chemical messengers in the body.
 The brain needs neurotransmitters to regulate many necessary functions, including everything from breathing, heart rate, sleep cycles, mood, concentration, appetite, muscle movement to sleep cycles.

-Adaptogens like Super Earth Energy and Brain Health will help the neurotransmitters work at their best.
+Adaptogens like Super Earth Energy will help the neurotransmitters work at their best.
 Super Earth Energy helps tired adrenal glands recover and your energy levels to normalize.
-Brain Health is excellent for regulating neurotransmitters which is crucial for mental clarity and enhancing memory.
 Also, Balance is a helpful supplement with many beneficial ingredients that can optimize your entire hormonal system.
 Catuaba is a key ingredient in Balance which helps to keep your hormones stable.
 Catuaba promotes a normal stress response and is particularly helpful for women who suffer from PMS.
 Keeping your vitamins, minerals, antioxidants, amino acids, electrolytes, and hormones in continuous balance is important to your good health and warding off potential illnesses.
 These three supplements work conjointly to give you the best benefits overall and keep your overall immune system strong.

 Although it can be challenging to do all the things on an ongoing basis, try and do the best you can and before you know it, it will become a habit.
 Your health depends on it.